tobchen/patient-index/README.md

 The *Patient Index* Web Service queries the *Patient Index* on incoming requests.

 While the *Patient Index* itself allows all kinds of identifier system URIs, this web service only recognizes systems of type OID (e.g. `urn:oid:0.0.0`).
-For FHIR Patient ids a system OID needs to be configured.
+For FHIR Patient ids a system OID needs to be configured (`patient-index.pid.oid`).

 ![Patient Index Web Service Query Sequence](./patient-index-ws/sequence.svg)